ElijahElliotP/CLHR/README.md

 ## Extract Major Skeleton
 In addition to extracting the centreline or skeleton for the image, we need that skeleton to be a single unbroken line.
 Instead of throwing an error in the case of non-contiguous regions, the workaround is to keep the largest portion of the potential home-range and collapse all the individual location points to that line.
 This tool is partially powered by the [`components()`](https://github.com/jonclayden/mmand#connected-components) function in the [mmand package by Jon Clayden][mmand] which can identify and group parts of an image based on their adjacency.
-See ‘Known Issues’ for more on this.
+See [Known Issues and Limitations](#known-issues-and-limitations) for more on this.

 ### Skeletonisation with mmand
 Switching to [`skeletonise()`](https://github.com/jonclayden/mmand#skeletonisation) in [mmand][mmand], away from the GRASS tool `r.thin`, is the principal change to the way this script functions.
 This allows the user to stay within R and use easily installable libraries.
-Briefly, this function (as used here) erodes binary matrices using [hit-or-miss transform][homt] and a pair of 3x3 kernels until only a centerline remains.
+Briefly, this function (as used here) erodes binary matrices using [hit-or-miss transform][homt] and a pair of 3x3 kernels until only a centreline remains.

 ```R
 majorSkeleton <- extractMajorSkeleton.fn(regionTile)